This file part of www.watertownhistory.org website

 Cole Home

-They will meet Friday night at the Upper Krust restaurant where historian Bill Jannke will regale them with tales of the Cole brothers and other family members.
 On Saturday, they will tour the former Cole home at 802 N. Fourth St., now owned by Ken and Donna Grugel.
 The family will visit the library, Oak Hill Cemetery where Cole family members are buried, and also take in other sights around town.
 The weekend reunion will conclude on Sunday afternoon with a visit to the Octagon House where the Watertown Historical Society is holding its annual ice cream social.
 Some furnishings formerly owned by the Cole family are on display at the Octagon House.

 "John willed $86,000 to the city of Watertown when he died.
 Part of the money was used to build Cole Hall at the library, part of it was put in a children's book fund, and part was used to build the Main Street bridge," said Foster, who added, "I'm not terribly interested in history, but Norma inspired us all."

 Although he claims that he is not a history buff, Foster has managed to trace the Cole family back to the 1600s when members arrived in Massachusetts.
 "I don't know the nationality or where they were from, but somehow the family went from Massachusetts to Vermont.
-John,.
-Luther, Zenas and another brother, Ebenezer, came here from Vermont, but two sisters, Lucy and Persis, stayed in Vermont," he said, relating information gathered from Mormon Church genealogy records.
+John, Luther, Zenas and another brother, Ebenezer, came here from Vermont, but two sisters, Lucy and Persis, stayed in Vermont," he said, relating information gathered from Mormon Church genealogy records.

-"John and his brother Luther opened the first general store on Main Street in November 1841," Jannke related, adding that it was located on the southwest corner of Main and Second streets.
+John and his brother Luther opened the first general store on Main Street in November, 1841; it was located on the southwest corner of Main and Second streets.
 They also built another store on Main Street in 1854.
 John and Luther are considered the first settlers of Dodge County, and they lived out where the country club is now located.
 They were farmers, so if people needed something from the store during the day, they had to make an appointment.
 The Coles opened the store at night for customers.”

-Jannke also related how John Cole became owner of Tivoli Island for a time.
-"Jesse DeCoy told John's wife, Elizabeth (Fisk) in the 1840s that if her first child was a boy, the Coles would be given the deed to the island.
+John Cole became owner of Tivoli Island for a time.
+Jesse DeCoy told John's wife, Elizabeth (Fisk) in the 1840s that if her first child was a boy, the Coles would be given the deed to the island.
 The child was indeed a boy and the Coles became owners of the island.
-They sold it to the Concordia Opera Society sometime between 1860 and 1870."
+They sold it to the Concordia Opera Society sometime between 1860 and 1870.

 John and his wife are buried in Oak Hill Cemetery.